AdityaK-27/Elevate-Labs/Task-4: SQL for Data Analysis/README.md

 ---

-## Overview
+## 📝 Project Overview
-This project dives into Netflix’s content catalog to perform an in-depth analysis using SQL.
-The aim is to uncover patterns, trends, and insights related to the platform’s Movies and TV Shows.
-The following sections detail the project’s goals, the questions explored, methods used, and key takeaways from the analysis.
+This project analyzes Netflix's content catalog using SQL to extract valuable business insights.
+By querying a structured dataset of Movies and TV Shows, the goal was to answer key business questions and practice advanced SQL techniques like subqueries, joins, views, and indexing.

-## Objectives
+## ✅ Project Objectives

-- Study how content is distributed between Movies and TV Shows.
-- Discover which ratings appear most often across different content types.
-- Investigate trends based on release year, country of origin, and duration.
+- Explore Netflix’s content trends by type, country, release year, and genre
+- Identify top-performing countries, directors, and actors
+- Create SQL queries using `GROUP BY`, `ORDER BY`, `ILIKE`, `JOIN`, and `VIEW`
-- Classify content using keyword-based logic to extract targeted insights.
+- Classify content using keyword-based filtering
+- Demonstrate query optimization techniques via indexing

+---

-## Dataset
+## 📦 Dataset

 The data for this project is sourced from the Kaggle dataset:

 - **Dataset Link:** [Kaggle Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)

+---

+## 🧰 Tools & Technologies Used

+- **PostgreSQL** (for writing and executing queries)
+- **GitHub** (for code, screenshots, and documentation)
+- **Kaggle** (for dataset)

+---

 ## Schema